5: What to Demand From Your Video Production Company

 A good Video Production house will have asked whether this was needed at the quoting stage.

 BUT!
 If anything changes in the meantime it’s important to let them know as soon as you can.
 Believe it or not, the rise of digital video hasn’t made things simpler in fact it’s now much more complicated – iphone’s will only play certain formats – old internet browser’s will only play other types too.

-If you plan on burning it to DVD or Blue-ray then you will need different formats entirely – it’s much better to get the creators of the content to give you these formats straight from their master Edit Suite project.
+If you plan on using content for bradcast then you will need different formats entirely – it’s much better to get the creators of the content to give you these formats straight from their master Edit Suite project.

 Afterward: Feedback & Video Marketing.

 Like any profession – A good Corporate Video Production house understands that there is always room for improvement and learning.

 Expect to be asked for candid honest feedback about your experience and the delivered product.

 If you were given something substandard let them know – or if you think something in the service was lacking tell them also.